 An FR grade that has not been remediated by the end of the second week of the following term (for a spring term course by the end of the third week of summer term) will automatically be changed to an F. Some courses do not lend themselves to this approach, and it is at the discretion of the instructor whether they use this grade.
-"FR" may only be converted to an "RP" or an "F," not an "H."
+"FR" may only be converted to "RP" or "F"; not to an "H." Grades of "FR" are not eligible for grade appeals.